 John Prestridge, CMO and Senior VP of North America, EasyVista

 “All organizations today are dealing with digital transformation and delivering value to their customers.
 ITIL has evolved with version 4 to provide organizations with an easier user framework for defining value streams that support enterprise service management and to support digital transformation.
 This new service and value-centric approach will increase interest in adoption.
-Over the next few years, there’ll be an opportunity for all size organizations to take advantage of ITIL 4 to optimize service management processes across the enterprise.
+Over the next few years, there’ll be an opportunity for all size organizations to take advantage of ITIL 4 and its adoption to optimize service management processes across the enterprise.

 This expanded use of best practices frameworks across all sizes of organizations provides the ITSM industry an opportunity to deliver solutions that automate processes across the enterprise, including in HR, facilities, customer service, operations, and beyond.
 The new era of service management automation will require vendors to provide solutions that are much more agile and designed to deliver a better digital experience that connects ITIL processes with employees and customers in a way that offers significant value.
 Service management platforms will not only have to continue to deliver methods for building complex workflows, robust integrations with other systems, and reporting, but also leverage AI to support advanced analytics and natural language processing and the ability to support microapps for personalizing engagement with processes based on role in the organization.

 It’s an exciting time for service management as more companies start to leverage automation beyond the service desk and begin to realize the benefits of the value-centric approach to ITIL 4.”ITIL has evolved with version 4 to provide organizations with an easier user framework for defining value streams that support enterprise service management and to support digital transformation – John Prestridge, @EasyVista #ITIL4 #ITSM Click To Tweet